zogen11/belen/replit.md

   - Added BeLen Terms of Service for policies and guidelines
   - Maintained existing Account Management section with logout/delete options
   - All menu items functional with toast notifications
-- ✅ **PROJECT MIGRATION RE-COMPLETED**: Successfully re-migrated from Replit Agent to standard Replit environment (August 16, 2025)
+- ✅ **PROJECT MIGRATION COMPLETED**: Successfully migrated from Replit Agent to standard Replit environment (August 16, 2025)
   - Database connection established with PostgreSQL environment variables
   - All dependencies properly installed and configured
   - PostgreSQL database tables created and migrated via drizzle-kit push